-The registration period for the 2003/2004 Fall/Winter terms begins in mid-March for continuing students and in the beginning of May for conditionally admitted students and confirmed admissions.
+The registration period for the Fall/Winter terms begins in mid-March for continuing students and in the beginning of May for conditionally admitted students and confirmed admissions.
+The registration period for Spring/Summer terms begins in mid-February.
 Please refer to the Registration and Courses menu at www.registrar.ualberta.ca for detailed registration procedures.

 The program in which a student seeks to register is in every case subject to the approval of the Faculty concerned.
 Students should note that they are required to register in courses in which they are deficient before registering in any other courses.
-The Faculty councils reserve the right to adjust courses to meet the needs of timetables of lecture and examinations.
-Registration in courses which directly conflict on the timetable will only be allowed where the express permission of the Faculty council concerned has been secured.
+The Faculty Councils reserve the right to adjust courses to meet the needs of timetables of lecture and examinations.
+Registration in courses which directly conflict on the timetable will only be allowed where the express permission of the Faculty Council concerned has been secured.